PedroMiotto/PedroMiotto/README.md

 ## Hi My name is Pedro Miotto!

-### 🎓 Student & Future Full-Stack Developer
+### Student & Future Full-Stack Developer

-Currently studying programming and software development
-Learning and building projects to grow as a developer
+I'm currently studying programming and software engineering, working on personal projects to grow as a developer.
-Open to collaborating on beginner-friendly projects
-Always improving my skills

----

-### About Me
-Currently, I'm focused on learning how to build web applications and improve my problem-solving skills.
+I'm always open to collaborations that help me gain practical experience and sharpen my skills.
-I'm constantly practicing and working on small projects to evolve and gain real-world experience.

 ---